calaldees/teacherEducation/teacherEducation/how-observe.md

     * How is technology used by the teacher and students
     * What routines are in place
         * Why were these created?
 How do they assist learning

+---

+TASK:
+Using

+1. Curriculum CTP Guidelines (Mentor Journal WB xxx)
+2. All Documents -> Observing Experts examples
+3. My List above
+4. Your own interests/focus

+Compile a list of questions/tasks/items that could focus your observations in your first week.
+(By "you" creating this list, you will have taken ownership of development and this will hopefully have more impact/relevance)